apache/incubator-brooklyn/docs/use/guide/defining-applications/basic-concepts.md

 - Exposing operations (effectors) that can be performed on the entity
 - Hosting management policies and tasks related to the entity

 Application, Ownership and Membership
 -------------------------------------

-All entities have an ***owner*** entity, which creates and manages it, with two exceptions: *applications* and *templates*.
-Top-level application entities are created and managed externally, perhaps by a script.
+All entities have an ***owner*** entity, which creates and manages it, with one important exception, *applications*.

-(Templates are covered in [Advanced Concepts]({{site.url}}/use/guide/defining-applications/advanced-concepts.html).)
+Application entities are the top-level entities created and managed externally, manually or programmatically.

-Applications described using Brooklyn are typically supplied in an ***application descriptor***.
-This is a Java class (implementing the class ``Application``) specifying the entities which make up the application and how they are to be configured and managed.
+Applications are typically defined in Brooklyn as an ***application descriptor***.
+This is a Java class specifying the entities which make up the application, by extending the class ``AbstractApplication``, and specifying how these entities should be configured and managed.

-A *group* is an entity to which other entities are members.
+All entities, including applications, can "own" other entities.
+This means that the "owned child" is typically started, configured, and managed by the owner.
+For example, an application may "own" a web cluster; that cluster in turn owns web server processes.
+In the management console, this is represented hierarchically in a tree view.

+A parallel concept is that of ***membership***: in addition to one fixed owner, and entity may be a ***member*** of any number of special entities called ***groups***.
-Membership of a group can be used for whatever purpose you require.
-A typical use-case is to manage a collection of entities together for one purpose (e.g. wide-area load-balancing between locations) even though they may have been created by different owners (e.g. a multi-tier stack within a location).
+Membership of a group can be used for whatever purpose is required; for example, it can be used to manage a collection of entities together for one purpose (e.g. wide-area load-balancing between locations) even though they may have been created by different owners (e.g. a multi-tier stack within a location).

 Configuration, Sensors and Effectors
 ------------------------------------